honkit/honkit/docs/templating/builtin.md

 # Builtin Templating Helpers

-GitHon provides a serie of builtin filters and blocks to help you write templates.
+HonKit provides a serie of builtin filters and blocks to help you write templates.

 ### Filters